Fraud Detection API: How It Works & Key Benefits for Your Business

 Best Method to Use for Scaling

 Processing a lot of data in real-time is impossible to do manually.
 By using APIs, you cut out the middleman and let your systems communicate directly, which not only speeds up the process, but also makes it possible to work on huge scales for thousands of simultaneous transactions, logins, or sign-ups.
-For instance, our fraud prevention systems deliver results under 1 second only, regardless of the amount of data to process.
+For instance, our fraud prevention systems deliver results in under 1 second only, regardless of the amount of data to process.

 Offer a Fully Automated Process

 Once the APIs are integrated, all the data is sent and received automatically.
-This makes it much easier to manage, and reduces the maintenance and manual efforts of the fraud team and IT team.
+This makes it much easier to manage and reduces the maintenance and manual efforts of the fraud team and IT team.
 Just like with cloud-based apps, we take care of all the updates and security fixes, so you can concentrate on growing your business.

 Fraud Detection APIs Allow for More Personalization

 Fraud detection might plague every business, but not everyone will need to focus on the same data points and tools.
-Which is why APIs will let your developers decide how they want to process the information SEON delivers, and build tools that make sense for your business.
+This is why APIs will let your developers decide how they want to process the information SEON delivers, and build tools that make sense for your business.